CephalofairGames/merc-packs-faq/index.md

 <p><b>For my Just a Scratch (2-check) perk, does this Attack 2 need to be at melee?</b> No; it can target the attacker, even at range.
 It is still considered a melee attack.</p>

 <p><b>Can you explain Taunt, the three-check perk?
-Can I skip certain enemies when I use it?</b> The perk makes sure your Retaliate actions can only rarely be wasted, by forcing enemies you're adjacent to, to make Attack +0 (that is, a melee attack at their default attack value), targeting you.
-As with all instances of targeting "all", you can choose to target less than "all" enemies.</p>
+Can I skip certain enemies when I use it?</b> The perk is to ensure you get value out of your Retaliate abilities, no matter what monsters end up doing on their turns.
+You control your adjacent enemies to make an Attack +0 (that is, a melee attack at their default attack value), targeting you.
+As with all instances of targeting "all" enemies, you can choose to target less than "all" enemies.
+Remember that Objectives cannot be controlled.</p>

 </details>
 <br>